Heavy Equipment

 Zoomlion says the energy running costs of the electric truck crane can be reduced to only 35 per cent of diesel models in the same class with zero emissions at the point of use.

-The sound level of the ZTC250N-EV during driving and operating does not exceed 65 decibel (dB).
-The intelligent control system equipped allows high-precise control for the machine.
+The sound level of the ZTC250N-EV during driving and operating does not exceed 65 decibels (dB).
+The intelligent control system allows high-precise control for the machine.

 Zoomlion electric crane is powered using a lithium iron phosphate or lithium ferrophosphate (LFP) battery – which has a longer life and a more constant discharge voltage.